DataHighway-DHX/documentation/docs/whitepaper.md

                 * Development Mining
                     * To improve DApps
                 * Advocacy Mining
-                    * Creating standards and patterns to satisfy community expectations, and discovering ways to maintain low transaction fees (that collators may rely on) to maintain a low barrier to entry for new DataHighway users (unless an increase in DHX price and transaction fees is supported due to rapid adoption) and prevent causing IoT fees to become prohibitively expensivel, and to reduce hardware and hosting costs to maintain ROI
+                    * Creating standards and patterns to satisfy community expectations, and discovering ways to maintain low transaction fees (that collators may rely on) to maintain a low barrier to entry for new DataHighway users (unless an increase in DHX price and transaction fees is supported due to rapid adoption) and prevent causing IoT fees to become prohibitively expensive, and to reduce hardware and hosting costs to maintain ROI
                 * Governance Mining
         * MLB
             * Max.
 20% MLB Per Proposal